DSarwade/Test-Project/User Manual.md

 #### Syncing Your Smartwatch To The App
 Data Synchronization
-• Open the app on your smartphone.
+   * Open the app on your smartphone.
-• Make sure your Enigma X600 is connected to the app.
+   * Make sure your Enigma X600 is connected to the app.
-• Synchronization will start automatically once you enter the app interface.
+   * Synchronization will start automatically once you enter the app interface.
-*Note: Synchronize data at least once every day to avoid data loss in the watch.
+> **Note: Synchronize data at least once every day to avoid data loss in the watch.**

 -------------------------------------------------